Sulbutiamine (Arcalion) Guide: Benefits, Dosage, Side Effects

 In any case, if you want to use it safely and not to test this theory on yourself, simply exclude high doses of Sulbutamine.

-Even if you failed to avoid an addiction, it would be a good news for you as any tolerance problems regarding Sulbutiamine are easily solved by reducing the dose, rescheduling the period of taking this supplement, taking Sulbutiamine with intervals or stop using it for a while.
+Even if you failed to avoid an addiction, it would be a good news for you as any tolerance problems regarding Sulbutiamine are easily solved by reducing a dose, rescheduling a period of taking this drug, taking it with intervals, or stop using it for a while.